 Ms Shan looked up the side of the Pyramid and saw the great Eye looking down at her.

-"I'm not one to admit when I don't know something," she said, immediately falling silent.
+"I'm not one to admit when I don't know something," she said, and fell silent.

 Ali took a tentative step up the side of the Pyramid, and had to be kept from falling as his feet slid from under him.
 Unperturbed, he tried to scale the retaining wall, but found it too sheer.